Seo Seung-jae: 2014 to 2019

+2020 to 2021: Olympic disappointment and Partnership with Choi Sol-Gyu

 Seo competed at the 2020 Summer Olympics in the men's doubles partnered with Choi Sol-gyu and in the mixed doubles with Chae Yoo-jung.
 He was eliminated in the group stage and quarter-finals respectively.
 After the Olympics, Seo played at the Sudirman Cup and the Thomas Cup, where Korea did not get any medal in both events.
 He only played two BWF World Tour tournaments in 2021, the Indonesia Masters and Indonesia Open.

+2022: Beginnings of partnership with Kang Min-hyuk

 In 2022, Seo officially started a new partnership with his junior Kang Min-hyuk.
 The duo immediately caught attention by winning the Korea Open, defeating higher-ranked pairs such as Satwiksairaj Rankireddy and Chirag Shetty, Mohammad Ahsan and Hendra Setiawan, and their final opponent Fajar Alfian and Muhammad Rian Ardianto in the journey.
 The duo also won all their matches in the Thomas Cup.
 However, Seo and Kang saw their results fluctuate throughout 2022, with notable early exits at the Japan Open, Malaysia Open, and the French Open.
 Seo resumed playing mixed doubles with Chae Yoo-jung at the Indonesia Masters as semi-finalists.
 The Seo and Chae combination became champions at the Australian Open over teammates Jeong Na-eun and Kim Won-ho, as well as semi-finalists at the Indonesia Open and quarter-finalists at the World Championships.

+2023: Double's Double Glory

 2023 was Seo's breakthrough year.
 He won the World Championships in both mixed doubles and men's doubles with his first victory over the world number 1 Zheng Siwei and Huang Yaqiong in mixed doubles, as well as overcoming home favorites Kim Astrup and Anders Skaarup Rasmussen in men's doubles.
 He also secured his first ever Super 1000 title at the China Open with a second consecutive victory over Zheng and Huang at the quarter-finals.
 Thanks to his achievements, Seo was awarded the Male Player of the Year for 2023.
 He completed the year with his first ever World Tour Finals title, this time from men's doubles, after winning against reigning world number 1 Liang Weikeng and Wang Chang.